libremfg/rhize-docs/content/how-to/work-calendars/create-work-calendar.md

 **Requirements.**
-A calendar hierarchy scope must have the following preperties.
+A calendar hierarchy scope must have the following properties.
 - A time zone.
 - An ID that starts with the prefix `WorkCalendar_`